rotundasoftware/cartero/README.md

 	<img src="http://www.rotundasoftware.com/images/cartero/combo-directory-structure.png" />
 </p>

-* Keep assets for a particular page with the page's template to automatically serve them with the page.
+* Keep assets for a particular page with that page's template to automatically serve them with the page.
 * Store your common or third party assets in "bundles" of related JavaScript files, stylesheets, templates, and even images.
-Then specify the bundles that each page requires.
+Then just specify the bundles that each page requires.
 * All necessary `<script>` and `<link>` tags are generated for you.
 	* Bundle dependencies (and inter-bundle dependencies) are resolved.
 	* Pages can "extend" on the assets required by another page.
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
 		* Large asset bundles can optionally be kept separate for optimal loading and caching.
-* Use your preferred JavaScript module system, e.g. RequireJS, [Backbone Marionette](https://github.com/marionettejs/backbone.marionette) Modules, or even CommonJS!
+* Use your preferred JavaScript module system, e.g. RequireJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules, or even CommonJS!
 * Include [Bower](http://bower.io/) packages as bundles.

 Cartero is JavaScript framework, stylesheet and templating language agnostic.
 It also *almost* works with any web framework &ndash; the [very small "hook"](https://github.com/rotundasoftware/cartero-express-hook/blob/master/middleware.js) of runtime logic is easy to port to any web framework, but is currently only available for Node.js / Express.
 Instructions for writing a Hook for another framework <a href="#hook">are below</a>.